LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 To `stimulate` something means to encourage it to begin or develop further. n.[C] A `gorge` is a deep, narrow valley with very steep sides, usually where a river passes through mountains or an area of hard rock. adj.
 If part of your body is sore, it causes you pain and discomfort.

+## 2022/11/08

+Some people prefer `dairy` milk to soy milk
+At the bottom of a `gorge` there is a creek.
+The hypnotist put the man into a `trance`.
+The `ivory` trades is endangering the survival of elephants.
+v.
+When you `chill` something or when it chills, you lower its temperature so that it becomes colder but dose not freeze.
+v.
+To `advance` means to move forward, often in order to attck someone. adj.
+If a person or country adopts a `neutral` position or remains neutral, they do not support anyone in a disagreement, war, or contest. n.[U] `Disgust` is a feeling of very strong dislike or disapproval. adj. `Glossy` means smooth and shiny. n.[C] A `gourd` is a large round fruit with a hard skin.
+You can also use gourd to refer to the plant on which this fruit grows. n.[U] You can use `stuff` to refer to things such as a substance, a collection of things, events, or ideas, or the contents of something in a general way without mentioning the thing itself by name. n.[VAR] `Protein` is a substance found in food and drink such as meat, eggs, and milk.
+You need protein in order to grow and be healthy.